mfaria-p/Webscrapping_zeolites/README.md

 - each Chemical Formula and a column for additional information, all that with the corresponding units.
 It was also created a database containing the list of T-atoms for each zeolite.

-For the searching part of the process, I mainly resorted to two methods: using the the Pandas library or the BeautifulSoup one.
+For the searching part of the process, I mainly resorted to two methods: using the the ``Pandas`` library or the ``BeautifulSoup`` one.
-The first method uses the code "pd.read_html" and searches for all the HTML code of the page defined with the <table> tag (HTML tables), transforming the information taken from these tables into a pandas DataFrame.
+The first method uses the code ``pd.read_html`` and searches for all the HTML code of the page defined with the ``<table>`` tag (HTML tables), transforming the information taken from these tables into a ``Pandas DataFrame``.
-The second method turned out to be a bit more complex, however essential when the information of interest was not found within a <table> tag.
-Recurring to the code "requests.get" from requests library, it was obtained the entire HTML code of the page through an HTTP request to the web server.
-After that, it was possible to use the BeautifulSoup library to find any part of the code, defined with any tag and even associated with specific attributes.
-As an example, we have the case of the “Space Group” property, whose information is defined with the <div> tag.
+The second method turned out to be a bit more complex, however essential when the information of interest was not found within a ``<table>`` tag.
+Recurring to the code ``requests.get`` from ``requests`` library, it was obtained the entire HTML code of the page through an HTTP request to the web server.
+After that, it was possible to use the ``BeautifulSoup`` library to find any part of the code, defined with any tag and even associated with specific attributes.
+As an example, we have the case of the “Space Group” property, whose information is defined with the ``<div>`` tag.

 Figure 1